 It was love at first sight.
 Not to move too fast or anything, but for once, I kinda felt like this is a city I could actually feel like I belong.
 But we’ll talk about that another time.

 My trip here was a bit spontaneous.
 Three years ago, I claimed I was going to London in 2016.
 I never really made any official plans.
 One moment, I was drooling over photos of London, and next thing you know, I was applying for a visa.
 It sort of just happened and plans fell together, that in the end, I found myself booking a two-month trip to one of world’s loveliest cities.

-As a part of my “claiming it and putting it out in the universe” state of mind, I’ve done a lot of research.
+As a part of my “claiming it and putting it out in the universe”state of mind, I’ve done a lot of research.
 Blogs, documentaries, you name it.
-But as always, there’s nothing like knowing a place when you’re actually there already.
+I’ve read plenty of articles and learned as much London travel tips as I could, But as always, there’s nothing like knowing a place when you’re actually there already.
 And although it’s only been a little over three weeks, I feel like I’ve gathered enough knowledge and basic information that I can share with my readers.
 Something quick and simple, that I’m sure you could read about elsewhere.
 But let me make life easier for you and put the important basics in one place.
 Just a little jumpstart because YOU’RE GOING TO LONDON!

 Weather In Autumn